SharePoint/sp-dev-docs/docs/general-development/programming-models-in-sharepoint.md

 For an introduction to the model for SharePoint Add-ins, see  [SharePoint Add-ins](http://msdn.microsoft.com/library/cd1eda9e-8e54-4223-93a9-a6ea0d18df70%28Office.15%29.aspx).
-For more information, see  [SharePoint Add-ins compared with SharePoint solutions](sharepoint-add-ins-compared-with-sharepoint-solutions.md), and  [Choose the right API set in SharePoint 2013](choose-the-right-api-set-in-sharepoint.md).
+For more information, see  [SharePoint Add-ins compared with SharePoint solutions](sharepoint-add-ins-compared-with-sharepoint-solutions.md), and  [Choose the right API set in SharePoint](choose-the-right-api-set-in-sharepoint.md).